drmaize/ThermoAlign/README.md

     docker exec -it <name|container_id> bash

 A container may be deleted using the name or container ID:

+    # if the container is open it needs to be closed first
+    docker stop <name|container_id>
+    # now it can be deleted
     docker rm <name|container_id>

 Further details on Docker commands can be found at the following sites: